Troubleshooting – Toolbar Missing on Add-Ins Tab

 Solution 1 – scroll the toolbar into view

-The Add-Ins tab in Microsoft Word 2007 or 2010 is automatically added if you have templates in the Microsoft Word Startup
+The Add-Ins tab in Microsoft Word 2007 and newer versions is automatically added if you have templates in the Microsoft Word Startup

 folder containing custom toolbars.